Come All Ye Faithful

 ###

 "O Holy Night" was additionally interesting this year because I got to share verses with the renowned Tom Dolci's older brother, Frank.
 Tom Dolci used to sing this same song to a standing-room-only Midnight Mass congregation at St. Mark's Parish every Christmas when I was a little girl.
-It was so incredibly beautiful, in his operatic baritone that I would sit in the pew and simply cry.
+In his operatic baritone, it was so incredibly beautiful that I would sit in the pew and simply cry.
 Every year.
-Spine-tingling energy washed over me from the moment Tom Dolci sang the first breath of "O" until the final organ notesfaded.
+Spine-tingling energy washed over me from when Tom Dolci sang the first breath of "O" until the final organ notes faded.
 It was the most beautiful thing I'd ever heard

 Frank's and my rendition of "O Holy Night" is not quite as memorable or as moving, but do manage to pull off something beautiful in honor of the birth of the most precious infant Jesus.

-Our meat pie tradition remains fully intact, despite the fact that our matriarch left us last October.
+Our meat pie tradition remains fully intact, even though our matriarch left us last October.
 I miss her, but I feel her presence amidst all of the crazy 70 of us she left behind.

-The Rellihan Clan made 379 meat pies this year (a record, I'm told, despite the fact that I've been saying for about 7 years now that we make 380 ct. per year).
+The Rellihan Clan made 379 meat pies this year (a record, I'm told, even though I've been saying for about 7 years now that we make 380 ct. per year).
 I learn that these pies are not a national Irish tradition, but one that originated in County Kerry, from whence Mom's family comes.
 Listowel in County Kerry is a big horse racing community, and many of my kin were habitués of the Listowel racetrack.
-The meat pies were invented as nourishment for the families that made a career out of spectating horse races.
+The meat pies were invented to nourish the families that made a career out of spectating horse races.

 On the last day of my Home for the Holidays, Dad asks Mom where she's moved the kitchen pots and pans.
 Mom casually responds, "They are under Jenée's bed."

-I look up from thumbing through my purse for a hair tie, certain I have misheard this exchange, looking side-to-side in disbelief at both of these people who've supposedly created me, then look full-on at Dad, who's looking back at my mother hoping he too has mistaken her words and actual pots and pans don't currently reside beneath the guest bed.
+I look up from thumbing through my purse for a hair tie, sure I have misheard this exchange, looking side-to-side in disbelief at both of these people who've supposedly created me, then look full-on at Dad, who's looking back at my mother, hoping he too has mistaken her words and actual pots and pans don't currently reside beneath the guest bed.

-Mom recognizes that we are awaiting a correction or an explanation, so she, again casually, utters, "We ran out of room in the kitchen, so I put them under the bed."
+Mom recognizes that we are awaiting a correction or explanation, so she casually utters, "We ran out of room in the kitchen, so I put them under the bed."

-Dad says, "Good grief" turns from us and beelines it to the room I've occupied for the past several days, as I look at Mom with whatever look is on my face that inspires her to ask, "You're going to put that in your blog, aren't you?"
+Dad says, "Good grief," turns from us, and beelines ive occupied for the past several days as I look at M’ as I look at Mom with whatever look is on my face that inspires her to ask, "You're going to put that in your blog, aren't you?"

 "You better believe it, woman," I reply.